kzhdev/kzhdev/README.md

 ### Hello! 👋

 I am a full-stack software developer, specialized in low-latency, concurrent system development in C++.
-Currently working in a proprietary trading firm located in Chicago.

 <!--
 **kzhdev/kzhdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.